Fraternity and Sorority Life

 ► How do I know if I’m invited to join an organization?

 If you participated in multiple organizations’ recruitment or intake activities, you may receive multiple bids or invitations of membership.
-You now have a choice between the organizations and must inform them of your decision by the end of the day.
+You now have a choice between the organizations and must inform them of your decision no earlier than the Friday of Week 2 and the deadline to inform them of your decision by the Wednesday of Week 3.

 Participation in an organization’s recruitment or intake activities is not a guarantee of membership.
 Fraternities and sororities are allowed to offer membership on a selective basis.